Mario Cimarro: Career

 In August 2019, he traveled to Paraguay to be part of the jury staff for the eighth season of the program Baila conmigo Paraguay.

 In 2021, it is confirmed that the actor will give reprise his role of Juan Reyes Guerrero in the second season of Pasión de Gavilanes.

 In 2023, Cimarro took part in Slovak rendition of Dancing with the Stars named Let's Dance with Vanda Poláková as his partner.

+In July 2025 he had been arrested by Brevard County Sheriff's Office in Cocoa, Florida.
+Local police authority cited battery - domestic violence as the reason of the arrest.